-With all of the success, the coaching staff was not forgotten as Wiese was named the NSCAA/Field Turf Division I Coach of the Year and Associate Head Coach Zach Samol earned NSCAA Northeast Region Assistant Coach of the Year.
+With all of the success, the coaching staff was not forgotten as Wiese was named the United Soccer Coaches Division I Coach of the Year and Associate Head Coach Zach Samol earned United Soccer Coaches Northeast Region Assistant Coach of the Year.

-In his tenure at Georgetown, Wiese has coached three All-Americans, 12 regional All-Americans, two BIG EAST Players of the Year and 15 All-BIG EAST honorees as well as the College Cup Most Outstanding Offensive Player.
-On the academic side, he has had one Academic All-American, one Academic All-Region honoree, two BIG EAST Scholar-Athletes and an Elite89 Award winner.
+In his tenure at Georgetown, Wiese has coached 17 players who have signed with an MLS squad, one Hermann Trophy finalist, three Hermann Trophy semifinalists, nine All-Americans, 25 regional All-Americans, nine BIG EAST Players of the Year and 36 All-BIG EAST honorees as well as the College Cup Most Outstanding Offensive Player.
+On the academic side, he has had two Academic All-Americans, one Academic All-Region honoree, two BIG EAST Scholar-Athletes and one Elite89 Award winner.

-The team has seen unprecedented success under Wiese with two NCAA Tournament berths.
-The squad has also won a pair of BIG EAST Blue Division Championships, been ranked among the top 25 in five seasons and made a trip to the BIG EAST Tournament championship game.
+The team has seen unprecedented success under Wiese with five NCAA Tournament berths in a six-year span.
+The squad has also won four BIG EAST regular season championships, one BIG EAST Tournament championship and been ranked among the top 25 in eight seasons including stints at No. 1 in the nation.